 Signature:

-htri_t H5Fis_corked(hid_t file_id,
+htri_t H5Fare_mdc_flushes_enabled(hid_t file_id,

-/*OUT*/ hbool_t *is_corked)
+/*OUT*/ hbool_t *are_disabled)

 Purpose:

-Determines if a file's metadata cache has been globally corked.
+Determines if flushes have been globally disabled for a file's metadata cache.

 Description:

-The H5Ocork/uncork/flush() and H5Fcork/uncork/flush() functions can be used to control the flushing of entries from a file's metadata cache.
+The H5O/H5Fenable/disable_mdc_flushes() and associated H5Xflush() functions can be used to control the flushing of entries from a file's metadata cache.
 Metadata cache entries can be controlled at both the individual HDF5 object level (datasets, groups, named datatypes) and the entire metadata cache level.
-Corking prevents an object or cache's dirty metadata entries from being flushed from the cache by the usual cache eviction/flush policy.
-Instead, users must manually flush the cache or entries for individual objects via H5F/H5Oflush() calls.
+The function prevents an object or cache's dirty metadata entries from being flushed from the cache by the usual cache eviction/flush policy.
+Instead, users must manually flush the cache or entries for individual objects via H5F/H5D/H5G/H5T/H5Oflush() calls.

 Note:

 Only HDF5 file identifiers (obtained from H5Fopen() or H5Fcreate()) may be passed to this function.
-To determine the corked state of individual HDF5 object identifiers, use H5Ois_corked() instead.
+To determine the enabled/disabled state of metadata flushes for individual HDF5 objects, use H5O version of this function instead.

 Passing in a hid_t identifier that represents any other HDF5 entity is considered an error.